 - 5.1 In this chapter the impact of the changes in demography associated with the four scenarios on the findings set out in chapter 7 of the HNSG (housing mix) is examined.
+Housing mix associated with demographic projections based on the standard method are also provided for comparison.
 The findings are disaggregated to Cambridge and South Cambridgeshire. - 5.2 This analysis identifies variations between these outputs and those set out in the HNSG and provides a commentary explaining why these variations have arisen. - 5.3 The housing mix section of the HNSG report presents an appropriate mix of housing (by size) in each of three broad tenure groups (market, affordable home ownership and social/affordable rented). - 5.4 The method used links demographic projections to information about occupancy patterns (i.e. the sizes of homes typically occupied by different age groups in different tenures).
 The analysis does therefore directly link to the projections developed (and in the case of the HNSG, this was linked to the Standard Method). - 5.5 The report also includes a range of background data which was not derived from projections.
-As a result, this has not been updated here.
+As a result, this has not been updated here, and the reader should refer back to the HNSG report for detailed information.
 This includes: - Census data about the number (and type) of households with dependent children, and how this changed in the 2001-11 period; - Census data about the tenure of households with dependent children (and by household type, e.g. married couple and lone parents); and - Census data about households with non-dependent children and how this has changed over time. - 5.6 Analysis was also provided to look at projected changes to the number of children (people aged Under 16).
-This has not been provided in this section as the information is already available earlier in this document in the revised demographic projections chapter when looking at projected changes by age. - 5.7 Furthermore, analysis was provided to estimate how household types might change and the five tables below show this data for the whole of the Greater Cambridge area.
-Similar tables are provided in an Appendix C for each of Cambridge and South Cambridgeshire.

-5.8 The analysis shows that, as the housing number increases, the relative proportion of households with dependent children also increases.
-That said, increases in older age groups are still proportionately higher that for those aged Under 65.
+This has not been provided in this section as the

+- information is already available earlier in this document in the revised demographic projections chapter when looking at projected changes by age. - 5.7 Furthermore, analysis was provided to estimate how household types might change and the five tables below show this data for the whole of the Greater Cambridge area.
+Similar tables are provided in Appendix C for each of Cambridge and South Cambridgeshire. - 5.8 The analysis shows that, as the housing number increases, the relative proportion of households with dependent children also increases.
+That said, increases in older age groups are still proportionately higher than for those aged Under 65.

-Table 15: Projected change in household types in Greater Cambridge, 2020
+Table 16: Projected change in household types in Greater Cambridge, 2020-2041, standard method

-2041, standard method